 Ingredients

-- 1/4 tsp salt (omit if using salted butter)
+• 1/4 tsp sea salt (omit if using salted butter)

 Instructions

-- Mix all of your dry ingredients together in a stand mixer or large bowl.
+• Mix all of your dry ingredients together in a stand mixer or large mixing bowl.

-- Add all of your remaining wet ingredients and mix thoroughly.
+• Add all of your remaining wet ingredients and mix thoroughly.
 Your dough should be wet and sticky but not too runny.
-If your dough seems too dry, add an additional ΒΌ cup of dairy free milk slowly until you achieve the desired consistency.
-Above in the blog post I provide example photos of what the dough should look like.
+If your dough seems too dry, add an additional ¼ cup of dairy free milk slowly until you achieve the desired consistency.

-- Bake the biscuits for 25 to 30 minutes or until cooked through.
+• Bake the biscuits for 25 to 30 minutes or until cooked through and the tops of the biscuits are golden brown.

-- Keep these biscuits in the fridge for up to one week, or in the freezer for longer.
+• Once they come down to room temperature, keep these biscuits in the fridge for up to one week, or in the freezer for longer.
+Store them in an airtight container or freezer bag.
+Reheat them in your toaster oven or microwave.

 Video